dengjl-hub/dengjl-hub.github.io/_pages/about.md

   - /about.html
 ---
 <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />
 I am a master student with the School of Software Engineering at South China University of Technology.
 Previously, I focused on Computer Programming Contest and obtained ICPC regional Bronze medal.
 Currently, My research interests include backend development, deep learning and compuer vision.
+If you are interested in cooperation, please feel free to contact me.

 Honor and Award
 ======